Disgaea 2: Re-releases

 The official website for Disgaea 2 Portable opened on December 29, 2008.
 It was released in Japan on March 26, 2009.
 NIS America announced that they were publishing the PlayStation Portable version under the name Disgaea 2: Dark Hero Days.
 It was released in the United States on September 8, 2009.

 The re-release features bonus material over the original, including an expanded playable character line-up(including three of the main cast from the sequel Disgaea 3: Absence of Justice; Mao, Raspberyl and Mr. Champloo), an 'Axel Mode' storyline, more creatable monsters and more powerful versions of existing spells.
 Features from Disgaea 3 are also introduced, including an enhanced Magichange system, Pass & Toss and Level Spheres in the Item World.

 A PlayStation 2 Classic Edition of Disgaea 2 was released for U.S. PSN on January 22, 2013.

-A port of the game for PCs titled Disgaea 2 PC was released on January 30, 2017, and includes all content from the PS2 and PSP versions, along with an updated interface and support for mouse and keyboard.
+A port of the game for PCs titled Disgaea 2 PC was released on January 30, 2017, and includes all content from the PS2 and PSP versions, including all three DLC characters that were removed from the western release, along with an updated interface and support for mouse and keyboard.